Quality of Life

 Arts & Culture

-The largest selection of antiques and collectibles in the northeast with over 200,000 square feet of showroom space
+The largest selection of antiques and collectibles in the northeast with over 200,000 square feet of showroom space.

-Named one of the dozen Distinctive Destinations in the US by the National Trust for Historic Preservation
+Named the most creative community in the state by the Massachusetts Cultural Council, and named one of the dozen Distinctive Destinations in the US by the National Trust for Historic Preservation.

 Scroll to Top